ANTI-V3N0M/Rust-Batch-Scripts/README.md

 # Rust-Batch-Script V1.0
-Rust Auto update Scripts made by Tiny_420
+Rust Auto update Scripts made by Tiny_420 AKA DeXr0

 Auto.cmd will update and start your server, Update.cmd will only update, Make sure you edit the script variables and get the fallowing.